terraform-ibm-modules/terraform-ibm-hpcs/README.md

 - Provisioning and initializing the service by using your own  hardware security module (HSM).

-Please refer [Components and concepts](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-uko-understand-concepts) and [About service instance initialization](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-introduce-service) for more information.
+For more information, see [Components and concepts](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-uko-understand-concepts) and [About service instance initialization](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-introduce-service) in the Cloud Docs.

 ## Create Hyper Protect Crypto Services instance